ads04r/aria-spoof/readme.md

 Apache2 and PHP.
 Configuration of these is out of scope of these instructions but information is commonplace on Google.

-Git pull this repo into a directory accessible by the www-data user, and, within that directory, also create a directory called data to which the www-data user has write access (ideally, www-data should be the owner.)
+Clone this repo into a directory accessible by the www-data user, and, within that directory, also create a directory called data to which the www-data user has write access (ideally, www-data should be the owner.)
 Now configure a virtual host in the Apache config file that